-7. Reading helps children to develop empathy As children develop, they begin to imagine how they would feel in that situation.
+7. Reading helps children to develop empathy As children develop, they begin to imagine how they would feel in different situations.

-8. Reading is fun A book or an e-reader doesn’t take up much space and is light to carry, so you take it anywhere so you can never be bored if you have a book in your bag.
+8. Reading is fun A book or an e-reader doesn’t take up much space and is light to carry, so you take it anywhere…you can never be bored if you have a book in your bag!

-9. Reading is a great way to spend time together Reading together on the sofa, bedtime stories and visiting the library are just some ways of spending time together.
+9. Reading is a great way to spend time together Reading together on the sofa, sharing bedtime stories and visiting the library are just some wonderful ways of spending time together.

 10. Children who read achieve better in school Reading promotes achievement in all subjects, not just English.
 Children who are good readers tend to achieve better across the curriculum.

-Talking about books Once children have learned to read, comprehension of what the words are telling you becomes an important skill to practice, and reading to your child is a good way.
-Just a few of the multitude of techniques that could encourage discussion about a book are:
+Talking about books Once children have learned to read, comprehension of the text becomes an important skill to practise.
+Asking your child questions about what they have read is a great way to do this.
+A few questions you could ask are:

 We aim for our pupils to:

 Reading starts within our EYFS provision through our Phonics scheme: Read Write Inc teaching synthetic phonics.
 This is a well-established and embedded phonics programme that we have been using for many years to provide all of our pupils with a successful start on their reading journey.
 This gives our children a great foundation to reading, which is then taken into Year 1 and carried into Year 2 if needed.
-Alongside and after the Read Write Inc scheme we use a blended approach to reading using high quality books from a range of schemes including Read Write Inc and Oxford Reading Tree.
+Alongside and after the Read Write Inc scheme, we use a blended approach to reading using high quality books from a range of schemes including Read Write Inc.